Interesting Facts and Stats About Thailand You May Not Know…

 Known as a “hippie” retreat, Koh Phayam is located in the province of Ranong in southern Thailand, which borders the southern tip of Myanmar.

-Thailand’s New Year is called “Songkran” & is celebrated like crazy across the country from April 12-15.
+Thailand’s New Year is called “Songkran” and is celebrated like crazy across the country from April 12-15.

 Whilst there are deeply solemn aspects to the rituals of the New Year, the most famous one is ‘water play,’